Patterns behind Chaos: Forecasting Data Movement for Efficient Large-Scale MoE LLM Inference: Related Work

 \section{Related Work}

 \textbf{MoE model behavior studies: } Several MoE model tech reports~\cite{muennighoff2024olmoe, jiang2024mixtral, dai2024deepseekmoe, sun2024hunyuan} provide the MoE routing patterns as part of their evaluation.
 For example, the Mixtral report~\cite{jiang2024mixtral} shows the temporal locality of expert selection by reporting the percentage of repetitive assignment.
 The OLMoE report~\cite{muennighoff2024olmoe} shows the co-activation pattern and domain specialization among the experts.
 A blog post from SGLang~\cite{sglang-deepseek-blogpost} shows expert distribution statistics for the DeepSeekV3 model and the inherent imbalance in expert selection and similarity between prefill and decode.
-None of these studies provides a comprehensive profiling across multiple large-scale (>200B) MoE models, nor do they present a data-movement-centric methodology to highlight the opportunities like this paper. \\ \textbf{Data movement optimization for MoE LLM inference} Various prior work~\cite{hwang2024pre, li2023accelerating, zhai2023smartmoe, gupta2024lynx, kamahori2025fiddler, eliseev2023fast, du2024sida, li2024optimizing, skliar2024mixture, cao2025moe, yun2024duplex, zhang2025comet, hwang2023tutel} has focused on improving the efficiency of MoE LLM inference by reducing data movement.
-For example, Lina~\cite{li2023accelerating} exploits the skewness in expert selection to dynamically schedule resources during inference and balance traffic across multiple GPUs.
+None of these studies provides a comprehensive profiling across multiple large-scale ($>$200B) MoE models, nor do they present a data-movement-centric methodology to highlight the opportunities like this paper. \\ \textbf{Data movement optimization for MoE LLM inference} Various prior works~\cite {hwang2024pre, li2023accelerating, gupta2024lynx, kamahori2025fiddler, eliseev2023fast, du2024sida, li2024optimizing, skliar2024mixture, moelightning, yun2024duplex, zhang2025comet, hwang2023tutel} have focused on improving the efficiency of MoE LLM inference by reducing data movement.
+For example, Lina and SmartMoE~\cite{li2023accelerating, zhai2023smartmoe} exploit expert selection skewness to dynamically schedule resources during inference and balance traffic across GPUs.
 LYNX~\cite{gupta2024lynx} dynamically reduces active experts while preserving model accuracy.
-Pre-gate MoE~\cite{hwang2024pre} uses pre-gating function to alleviate the dynamic nature of expert selection.
-Sida~\cite{du2024sida} builds an offline hash function to predict expert usage to reduce data movement between CPU and GPU.
-MoE-Lightning~\cite{cao2025moe} leverages CPU-GPU pipeline and paged weights to improve resource utilization.
+Pre-gate MoE~\cite{hwang2024pre} uses a pre-gating function to alleviate the dynamic nature of expert selection.
+Sida~\cite{du2024sida} builds an offline hash function to predict expert usage and reduce data movement between CPU and GPU.
+MoE-Lightning~\cite{moelightning} leverages a CPU-GPU pipeline and paged weights to improve resource utilization.
 Eliseev and Mazur~\cite{eliseev2023fast} exploit expert locality and leverage LRU caching to manage GPU and CPU memory.
-While they all aim to reduce data movement in MoE LLM inference of today's systems, our case study shows that data-driven profiling across multiple models provides a solid base to optimize not only current but also future systems of any scale. \\ \textbf{Wafer-Scale and Chiplet Architectures} As single chip scaling slows down, packaging technologies such as wafer-scale and chiplet packaging have become a promising path to further improve compute efficiency for future systems.
-Recent work in this area either focuses on the interconnect design~\cite{rashidi2025fred, yang2025pd, yu2025cramming, li2024lucie, chen2024waferscale, feng2023heterogeneous, feng2023scalable} of wafer-scale and chiplet systems, or general data placement for specific algorithms~\cite{he2025waferlm, tan2021nn} and applications~\cite{shao2019simba, xu2025wsc, odema2024scar}.
-In contrast, our work is the first to study the implications of serving large-scale MoE LLMs in a wafer-scale GPU and propose data-movement-centric HW/SW co-design optimizations.
+This work targets data movement reduction in MoE LLM inference.
+Our cross-model profiling reveals optimization principles that apply broadly to current and future systems regardless of scale. \\ \textbf{Wafer-Scale and Chiplet Architectures} As single-chip scaling slows, wafer-scale and chiplet packaging offer promising paths for improved compute efficiency.
+Prior work targets either interconnect design~\cite{rashidi2025fred, yang2025pd, yu2025cramming, li2024lucie, chen2024waferscale, feng2023heterogeneous, feng2023scalable} or data placement for specific algorithms~\cite{he2025waferlm, tan2021nn} and applications~\cite{shao2019simba, xu2025wsc, odema2024scar}.
+In contrast, we are the first to study MoE LLM serving on wafer-scale GPUs and propose data-movement-centric HW/SW co-design optimizations.